MoggStephen/rest-countries-api-with-color-theme-switcher-master/README.md

 So the choice comes down to how i want to cache the data.
 Do i handle caching myself with an api i create and getserversideprops or use a caching package and getstaticprops.
 I think getserversideprops so i can cache the data simply in a variable in my api!
 And use it in a component!

+# Rundown

+- index.js uses serverSideProps to get countries data from get-countries api.
+Revalidate is used so it performs like getStaticProps.
+- Dynamically creates the host so that i can use localhost for development and so that vercel deployment works!
+This is done using environment variables and req.headers.host
+- Will hold cached data with revalidate for a day
+- get-countries api will make the request to restcountries api, handle loads of error cases and always returns cached data so the website functionality never breaks!